AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 The nesting level is the number of generic declarations that enclose the given (generic) declaration.
 Formal packages are not flagged by this rule.

-This rule has the following (mandatory) parameter for the ``+R`` option:
+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

-*N*
+*N [int]*
    Non-negative integer specifying the maximum nesting level for a generic declaration.

 .. rubric:: Example